Stein Variational Uncertainty-Adaptive Model Predictive Control: Problem Formulation

 Let $x_t \in \mathcal{X}$ be the system state, $u_t \in \mathcal{U}$ be the control input $\forall t \in [0,t_h]$ where $t_h$ is the discrete planning horizon, and $\theta \in \Theta$ be the system latent parameters for a nonlinear system of evolving dynamics $x_{t+1} = f(x_t,u_t,\theta)$.
 The objective is to solve the following control problem, where $x_0$ are the system initial conditions, $\ell(\cdot)$ is the stage cost, and $m(\cdot)$ is the terminal cost.
 The above optimization is iteratively solved for a single planning cycle $t \in [0,t_h]$ and the optimal first control input is administered to the system in a receding-horizon manner. \begin{assumption}[Set Compactness and Measurability] Let $n_x,n_u,n_\theta \in \mathbb{N}$.
 The state, input, and parameter spaces satisfy

 respectively where $\mathcal{B}(\mathbb{R}^n)$ denotes the Borel $\sigma$-algebra on $\mathbb{R}^n$.
 Moreover, $\Theta$ is nonempty and compact. \end{assumption} \begin{remark} The uncertainty enters the control problem through both the dynamics and the performance index.
-Hence, for fixed $u_{0:t_h-1}$, the realized trajectory and realized cost are both functions of $\theta$. \end{remark} \begin{prop}[Existence of optimal state-control trajectory] Given a fixed $\theta \in \Theta$, let the feasible trajectory be
+Hence, for fixed $u_{0:t_h-1}$, the realized trajectory and realized cost are both functions of $\theta$. \end{remark} \begin{prop}[Existence of optimal state-control trajectory] Given a fixed $\theta \in \Theta$, let the set of feasible trajectories be

 Suppose that: \begin{enumerate} \item $\mathcal{X}_0$ and $\mathcal{U}$ are compact, \item $f(\cdot,\cdot,\theta)$ is continuous in $(x,u)$, \item $\ell(\cdot,\cdot,\theta)$ and $m(\cdot,\cdot,\theta)$ are lower semicontinuous in $(x,u)$. \end{enumerate} Then the feasible set $\mathcal{T}$ is nonempty and compact, and $ \exists\tau^* \in \mathcal{T}$ such that